jonathan-laurent/AlphaZero.jl/docs/src/index.md

 does not appear to be significantly stronger.

 `AlphaZero.jl` is designed to be as simple as those implementations.
-In addition, it is about 40x faster, making it possible to solve nontrivial games on a standard desktop computer with a GPU.
+In addition, it is about two orders of magnitude faster, making it possible to solve nontrivial games on a standard desktop computer with a GPU.
 This gain comes mostly from two sources:
-- **Julia's inherent speed:** most machine learning algorithms do not suffer much from being written in python as most of the computation happens within heavily optimized matrix manipulation routines.
+- **Julia's inherent speed:** most machine learning algorithms do not suffer much from being written in Python as most of the computation happens within heavily optimized matrix manipulation routines.
 This is not the case with AlphaZero, where tree search is also a possible bottleneck.
 - **An asynchronous MCTS implementation:** even more importantly, a key